This page explains how to set up a connection in Looker to Google BigQuery Standard SQL or Google BigQuery Legacy SQL.

 - Temp Dataset: The BigQuery dataset you created earlier for writing persistent derived tables.
 PDTs are not supported and this field is not available for BigQuery connections that use OAuth.

-- Max Billing Tier: Leave blank for no limit.
+- Max Billing Gigabytes: Leave blank for no limit.
 See here for more detail.

 - SQL Runner Precache: To cause SQL Runner not to preload table information and to load table information only when a table is selected, uncheck this option.
 Read more about this setting in the SQL runner precache section of the Connecting Looker to your database documentation page.

 - Database Time Zone: The default time zone for BigQuery is UTC.
 The time zone setting you specify here needs to match your BigQuery time zone setting.